- Purpose: to better maintain and improve existing parking facilities.

 campus at the end of the semester to transport their personal property

 home, please contact the Parking Office at 436-2644 or 2645 for details.

-On a limited basis, sophomore and second-semester freshman residents may
+On a limited basis, second-semester freshman and sophomore residents may

 register vehicles.
 However, these vehicles will be restricted to a

-specific area by written contract with the individual student.
-These registrations will be on a first-come
+specific area by a written contract with the individual student.
+These registrations will be on a first-come,

 first-served basis and be subject to the standard parking fee and

 registration fee.
 Exceptions are as follows:

 (1) Medical Reasons - requires a letter from a lilensed physician indicating a legitimate medical need after being presented to the college medical director, at the College Health Center, for approval.